tonghuikang/blog/_posts/2021-11-06-starting-out-h1b1.md

 - I am starting my role as a software engineer at Quora in November 2021.

 Pieces of information here may be useful to you, however shortlived and incomplete.
+Please also refer to other resources such as [this](https://theh1b1.blogspot.com/).